Jouujo/Joanna-s-Portfolio/README.md

 ## 🧠 Bonus Notes

-This portfolio is a living project — I plan to iterate on the chatbot and launch **InternTrackr** as a fully working tool.
+This portfolio is a living project — I plan to iterate on the chatbot and launch **InternTrackr** & **Academic Mini Crossword** as a fully working tool.
 Stay tuned!